meszmate/matex.hu/readme.md

 If you testing on your computer, maybe you have to change "/logo.jpg" to "logo.jpg".<br/>
 href = "link to your account".<br/>
 Remove "target=..." if you dont want to open links in new window.<br/>
-I recommend to use base64 url for image to body for fastest load
+I recommend to use base64 url instead of "/logo.jpg" for image to body for fastest load.